Print friendly version

 - The New Zealand Dermatolgical Society's Web site has information on Proteus syndrome.
 Click on the link above to view this information page.

 - Genetics Home Reference (GHR) contains information on Proteus syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - Medscape Reference provides information on this topic.
 Click on the link to view this information.
 You may need to register to view the medical textbook, but registration is free.